asymingt/zenoh_demo/README.md

 # Overview

 This is a small demo workspace showing how Zenoh can be used with Bazel.
 Right now, it shows a full Zenoh build with tests, and a simple example application where a zenohd server is started with multiple plugins, including the backend filesystem plugin.
-This is done without `rules_oci`, and we plan to add C and C++ support.
+We also include zenoh-pico (a C implementation of zenoh) and zenoh-cpp (a C++ implementation of zenoh).

 # Instructions